Fullbust505/MatchGameC/README.md

 > How to run the code

+You can directly open the main.exe from the folder.
+If it doesn't work, follow these steps.

 1. Open your terminal.
 2. Check that you are in the good fodler (MatchGameC).
 3. Run the main.exe file from it.